The sleep that doesn't restore

 The apnea no one investigates

 The most underdiagnosed cause of non-restorative sleep in adults is obstructive sleep apnea.
 Conservative estimates: 70 to 80% of cases are not detected.
+In Brazil, the EPISONO study (Tufik et al., Sleep Medicine, 2010), conducted on a population sample in São Paulo, found obstructive apnea in 32.8% of the city's adults.
+Most of them had never been diagnosed.
 The classical profile — obese man, scandalous snoring, daytime sleepiness — captures only part of the iceberg.

-There is a silent profile.
+There is a silent profile I have learned to recognize.
 A person with normal weight or slightly above.
 Moderate snoring.
 No obvious daytime sleepiness.
 Wakes at night to use the bathroom (a micro-arousal disguised as “going to the bathroom”).
 Has diffuse fatigue.
 Cognition fluctuates.
 Libido falling.
 Blood pressure rising.

-When polysomnography is ordered in this patient: AHI (apnea-hypopnea index) of 15 to 25.
+When polysomnography comes back in this patient: AHI (apnea-hypopnea index) of 15 to 25.
 Deep sleep below 5%.
 The whole picture was apnea.

 Deep sleep is where repair happens